ellakoa/postcard-poem/content/posts/a-hope-of-snowdrops.md

 metaImage: /img/face.jpg
 alt: Winter woodland bathed in sunlight, snowdrops are in bloom.
 poem: |-
-  Sunlight peeps between spindly trees
-  Long shadows walk on a bed of leaves.
+  Like swords,

-  Green shoots pierce the frozen earth.
+             shoots pierce the frozen land.
+  Rising,
+             to make a stand.
+  A challenge,
+             to winter’s white.
+  Flowering,
+             little lanterns of light.
+  A hope,

-  A hope of snowdrops brings light
+             of snowdrops delights.
+  Promising,
-  Soon, an end to long cold nights.
+             an end to the long cold nights.
-alignPoemLeft: false
+alignPoemLeft: true
 removePostcardPadding: false
 address: |-
   A Hope of Snowdrops